 Parquetry is a type of installation of geometrically cut wooden blocks in different patterns.
 Parquetry blocks are made completely from real wood and when it comes to traditional parquetry – they are arranged one by one over the subfloor, using glue or the hidden nails system.
 As a real wood product, parquetry blocks are fitted while structural gaps are left to allow the “movement” of the floor due to humidity and temperature changes, without causing lose, cracked or broken blocks.
-In general, moisture and high temperature amplitudes are not the best thing your wooden floor will experience and it is its natural character to react to these.
+In general, moisture and high-temperature amplitudes are not the best things your wooden floor will experience and it is its natural character to react to these.
 There are some ways to prevent issues, caused by the expansion and contraction of the wood, but they can’t work every time with the same success and some floors just start to suffer buckling.
 Buckling is when the wooden blocks get separated from the subfloor, when the nails or glue get loose, which is often accompanied by “ballooning” or cupping on the surface.

 As we have already mentioned, the main reason for your parquet floor to start buckling is moisture.
-Moisture and humidity affect the porous structure of wood and makes it contract and expand, which has an impact not only over the structure of every block, but affects the whole arrangement and make the blocks separate from the subfloor.
+Moisture and humidity affect the porous structure of wood and makes it contract and expand, which has an impact not only over the structure of every block but affects the whole arrangement and make the blocks separate from the subfloor.
 Moisture can be caused by:

 - Areas without ventilation for a long time

 - Wet slab

 And then there are some factors that can make the problem even deeper when:

 - The parquetry blocks are not installed properly

 - The subfloor is not prepared before installation, including moisture, evenness and cleanness tests